 In-person meetings three times per year

-Attendance at in-person meetings is mandatory, and take place at North Hennepin Community College – Brooklyn Park, MN (Fall 2021 and Spring 2022).
+Attendance at in-person meetings is mandatory, and take place at North Hennepin Community College – Brooklyn Park, MN.
 We meet each August, December and May to start the courses and take each semester’s finals.
 The meetings typically run Friday-Sunday.

 Student teaching is completed in the last semester of the program and is done in-person in a K-6 public elementary school.
 Teaching assignments are given to students in areas near where they live.